-To help inform our reopening plan, the district has sought feedback and input from stakeholders, including administrators, faculty, staff, students, parents/guardians of students, local health department officials and health care providers, employee unions and community groups.
+To help inform about the school reopening plan, the district, in the summer of 2020, sought feedback and input from stakeholders, including administrators, faculty, staff, students, parents/guardians of students, local health department officials and health care providers, employee unions and community groups.
 Engagement efforts included online surveys for parents/students, virtual forums/meetings for GASD staff, parents and the community, building-level staff meetings, Board of Education meeting presentations, website and social media news postings, emails and one-on-one conversations.

 Specifically, virtual informational forums (presentation and live question and answer sessions) were held for the community and GASD staff on the dates listed below.
 All forums were recorded and can be viewed anytime on the GASD YouTube channel at:

-In addition, two special email addresses have been set up to take continuous questions from GASD parents, families, students and staff.
-To date, hundreds of questions have been submitted and answered both directly and through a Frequently Asked Question page set up on the district website which is continually added to.
-A special FAQ newsletter on school reopening is also being produced and mailed to GASD families before the start of school.
+In addition, two special email addresses were set up to take continuous questions from GASD parents, families, students and staff.
+Hundreds of questions were submitted and answered both directly and through a Frequently Asked Question page set up on the district website which is continually added to.
+A special FAQ newsletter on school reopening was also produced and mailed to GASD families before the start of school in September, 2020.
 The email question accounts are:

 Community Forum Dates